Collaboration and Access to Services

 - Children and young people as well as information for non-government organisations and government agencies that assist children and young people;

-- Access to the Ombudsman’s investigation reports such as the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities;
+- Access to the Ombudsman’s reports such as A report on giving effect to the recommendations arising from the Investigation into issues associated with violence restraining orders and their relationship with family and domestic violence fatalities;

 - The latest news on events and collaborative initiatives such as the Regional Awareness and Accessibility Program; and

-- The top two most visited pages (besides the homepage and the Contact Us page) on the site were The role of the Ombudsman and How to make a complaint; and
+- The top two most visited pages (besides the homepage and the Contact Us page) on the site were The role of the Ombudsman and What you can complain about; and

 The website content and functionality are continually reviewed and improved to ensure there is maximum accessibility to all members of the diverse Western Australian community.
 The site provides information in a wide range of community languages and is accessible to people with disabilities.